 Step 5.
 Get recruited!

 Once you and your mentor agree that you’re ready, arrange a review session with the Recruiters at a convenient time.
 During the session(s), Recruiters will interview you and ensure that you have obtained all the knowledge necessary for success.
 Once you pass the review, the Recruiters create your developer account and announce you as a new developer.

 What do I get?

-Besides the warm feeling of contributing to Free and Open Source Software you ask?
+Besides the warm feeling of contributing to Free and Open Source Software?

-Okay, there are indeed a few perks: You get an @gentoo.org email address, matching IRC cloak, special access flags on our Wiki and Bugzilla, and a few other things to facilitate your development efforts.
+There are indeed a few perks: You get an @gentoo.org email address, matching IRC cloak, special access flags on our wiki and Bugzilla sites, and a few other things to facilitate development efforts.